Corey Bailey

 Records take their own special preparation in order to get the best performance.

-This will involve careful examination and cleaning (sometimes extensively)
+This will involve careful examination and cleaning (sometimes extensively) before

-they say) and below the wear pattern, closer to the bottom of the groove.
+and below the wear pattern, closer to the bottom of the groove.

 The three transfers gives me all of the possible choices.
-Sometimes, after
+Sometimes, after playing

-to possibly improve things.
+possibly improve things.
 This is why a through cleaning is sooo important.

 The same will apply if you are a listener and are only interested in playing